dirigeants/klasa/guides/Included Pieces/IncludedEvents.md

 ## guildDelete

-If `KlasaClientOptions.preserveConfigs` is set to `false` (defaults to `true` if not set), this event deletes entries from the database to free up space.
+If `KlasaClientOptions.preserveSettings` is set to `false` (defaults to `true` if not set), this event deletes entries from the database to free up space.

 **Source:**